AndrewJBateman/pern-stack-auth/README.md

 * **Header:** Working nav-bar.

 * **Home:** template added.
 Background colour, menu and button colors based on Dropbox website.
 Using only mdb-icons icons.
 Remove fontawesome as bloat?
-Add real content
+Add real content.
+Add Github info from API.

 * **About:** 2 column layout with cards for photos on left taking 3/12 width and cards in 9/12 width column for text.
 Add real content.